Life in the Early Years School

 Many of the children in the Early Years are learning English as an additional language.
 Such children often start school speaking little or no English but very soon gain the confidence and skills to communicate quite freely in English; this being their second and in many cases their third language.
 All recent research indicates that children will learn English more effectively if they continue to develop their first language at the same time.
 Children’s knowledge and skills transfer across languages from their first language they have learned at home, to the school language.
 With such evidence in mind we do not separate children who speak the same language, rather we try to ensure that there is at least one other child in the class who shares the same language.

 Attendance is flexible to cater for the child's first experience of school, with a minimum of five sessions per week up to full time attendance of ten sessions.
 Each session allows opportunities for free play and for working on a directed task as a member of a small group.
-Children must be toilet trained upon entering the nursery.

 The Nursery is a bright, caring and stimulating learning environment.
 There is a child centred approach to learning and the teacher: child ratio is high.
 Children are encouraged to develop their social, emotional, physical and intellectual skills – skills which they will rely on for the rest of their lives, through a carefully structured and varied programme based on the Early Years Foundation Stage Curriculum, suitable to their age, ability and needs.

 Please note that in order for a child to join the Nursery, they should be fully toilet trained.
 This means your child will need to be able to:

 - Recognise when they need to go to the toilet